rodmonic/DragonWoodAI/README.md

 1. For each card combo work out the expected value of the number of dice.
 This is the number of cards times by the Expected Value of the dice - 2.5.
 1. Add any modifiers from enhancements
 1. Take away the score on the card that is trying to be captured.
-1. Select the options with the lowest positive score.
+1. Pick the options with the lowest positive score.

 ![DragonWoodAI Deterministic Algorithm](./docs/Dragonwood%20Determinsitic%20Algorithm.png "Example Deterministic Decision") |
 :--: |